 Signs and symptoms:

-Life threatening consequences; urgent operative intervention indicated
+Life threatening consequences: urgent operative intervention indicated.

-Symptomatic; medical intervention indicated
+Symptomatic; medical intervention indicated.

-Asymptomatic; clinical or diagnostic observations only; intervention not indicated.
+Asymptomatic; clinical or diagnostic observations only; intervention not indicated

 Clinically patients present with:

-Radiation pneumonitis/treatment related pulmonary fibrosis should be considered as can cause similar symptoms.
-Diagnosis is based on clinical suspicion in a patient with metastatic cancer and appropriate symptoms.
-Chest X-rays can appear normal in 30-50% of cases, but characteristic changes include:
+Diagnosis is based on clinical suspicion in a patient with metastatic cancer and appropriate

 Investigations: consider checking ABGs.